-Following assignmentpay tips will help you to understand how a research paper introduction should look like and how to help readers enjoy your paper.
-In case you don’t have enough time or energy to write a research paper introduction, you can always contact our writing company and get outstanding assistance within a chosen period of time!
+Following tips from AssignmentPay's expert team will help you to understand how a research paper introduction should look like and how to help readers enjoy your paper.
+In case you don’t have enough time or energy to write a research paper introduction, you can always pay for research paper - just contact and get outstanding assistance within a chosen period of time!

 What is introduction in research paper?